Commodity Market: Gold prices surge again | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.

-The price of gold has surged again in the commodity market.
-On the Multi Commodity Exchange (MCX), the gold futures surged up by 0.4% to Rs.47,265 per 10 gram.
-Silver futures were rose 1.1% to Rs.68534 per kg.
-In the previous session, gold had declined 0.42% while silver had slumped 1.75%.
+The price of gold has surged again in the commodity market .
+On the Multi Commodity Exchange (MCX), the gold futures opened Rs.
+120 higher from its yesterday closing and hit Rs.47,120 per 10 gm.

 Post Your Comments